yankinmax/web/docs/upgrade-scripts.md

  * A list of commands executed after the installation/upgrade of the addons

-Further, we can configure *modes* which allow to run additional commands when a mode is activated (e.g. the 'demo' mode would load some demo data).
+Further, we can configure *modes* which allow to run additional commands when a mode is activated (e.g. the 'sample' mode would load some sample data).

 See [an example of yaml
 file](https://github.com/camptocamp/marabunta/blob/master/marabunta/parser.py#L14-L61)